Skip to main content

 In 2013, he co-founded his own company.
 In 2014, he made Forbes magazine’s 30 Under 30 list for his work in the nuclear energy sector.

-His expertise is in nuclear reactor design and analysis, spanning a variety of reactors including sodium-cooled fast reactors, molten-salt reactors and next-generation pressurized water reactors.
+His expertise is in nuclear reactor design and analysis, spanning a variety of reactor types including sodium-cooled fast reactors, molten-salt reactors and next-generation pressurized-water reactors.

 “I am working on developing technologies to make the most of our incredible nuclear fleet and advanced nuclear technologies that can make nuclear more competitive, available and widespread than ever before,” he noted on the Oklo website.

-Oklo’s name is derived from the uranium-rich mineral deposits found in the Oklo region in Gabon, a former French colony in western Africa.
-Discovered in 1972, it’s the home of the only known natural nuclear reactor that was created by a self-sustained fission about two billion years ago.
+Oklo’s name is derived from the uranium-rich mineral deposits found in the Oklo region in Gabon, a former French colony in West Africa.
+Discovered in 1972, it’s the home of the only known natural nuclear reactor that was created by self-sustaining fission reactions about two billion years ago.